 Stock shortages and pressure to diversify are forcing overseas investors to look beyond Australia’s major East Coast cities to the country’s other CBD markets.

-The Mapletree deal was the largest transaction in Adelaide’s CBD history, and testament to the city’s burgeoning CBD landscape and growing reputation on the world stage.
+The Mapletree deal was the largest office transaction in Adelaide’s CBD history, and testament to the city’s burgeoning CBD landscape and growing reputation on the world stage.

-“Offshore groups are finding it increasingly challenging to deploy capital in the core eastern seaboard markets, especially in the A$150 million to A$250 million price point where liquidity is exceptionally deep,” said Stuart McCann, JLL’s Head of International Capital, Australia.
+“Offshore groups are finding it increasingly challenging to deploy capital in the core eastern seaboard markets, especially in the A$50 million to A$250 million price point where liquidity is exceptionally deep,” said Stuart McCann, JLL’s Head of International Capital, Australia.

-As a result, foreign investors are casting their nets wider, looking to markets such as Adelaide where they can “gain exposure to higher yielding prime grade assets which are also underpinned by very defensive capital value rates per square metre,” explained McCann.
+As a result, foreign investors are casting their nets wider, looking to markets such as Brisbane and Adelaide where they can “gain exposure to higher yielding prime grade assets which are also underpinned by very defensive capital value rates per square metre,” explained McCann.

 In 2017, the Adelaide market saw new entrants such as Credit Suisse Asset Management, AEP Investment Management and more recently, Mapletree, according to Jamie Guerra, Managing Director of JLL’s South Australian business.
 “We expect that Adelaide will continue to attract global capital in 2018 as the physical markets improve and provide greater confidence in leasing activity.”